 Seasonal Employment: Koinonia is usually able to hire a number of neighbors during our annual pecan harvest and holiday rush seasons.

 Individual Calls to Service: Many of our members serve regularly in the Sumter County community by individual calling.
-We teach ESL, mentor students, visit and/or write to those who are incarcerated or ill, serve with our local churches and more.
+We mentor students, visit and/or write to those who are incarcerated or ill, serve with our local churches and more.

-Responding to the Needs of the Time: Whether respond to a natural disaster, driving children to school, or helping out another local service organization in need, Koinonians continually strive to come together as a group to love and serve our neighbors in ways both large and small, unnoticed and public.
+Responding to the Needs of the Time: Whether responding to a natural disaster, driving children to school, or helping out another local service organization in need, Koinonians continually strive to come together as a group to love and serve our neighbors in ways both large and small, unnoticed and public.

 Sowing Seeds: Koinonia has been a catalyst for the transformation of countless individuals and the creation of many organization — Habitat for Humanity International, Jubilee Partners, The Prison & Jail Project, The Fuller Center for Housing … and, by the time you read this, perhaps more.